timbertson/fetlock/README.md

 **Cross-platform builds**: I've never needed this myself, and I have no idea how hard it is.

+## Adding a new backend:

+The idea is that backends should be able to make use of common functionality, but new backends need to be wired up in a few places:

+ - Rust:
+   - add a `foo.rs` exporting `foo/backend.rs`, and add `mod foo` to `lib.rs`
+   - add `Foo` to `lock::Type`
+   - add detection logic to `opts.rs` (converting an explicit str -> lock::Type, and detecting a lock::Type from a filename)
+ - Nix:
+   - update `makeBackends` in `fetlock.nix`
+   - add `"foo"` to `backends.nix
+   - update `runtimeDeps.nix`

 ## Why the name?

 It **fet**ches **lock**file implementations.
 Also a fetlock is a flexible muscle found on horses and other quadrupeds.